 The English Learner (EL) program supports multilingual learners in acquiring the English they need in order to succeed in the classroom and beyond, in accordance with the State of Minnesota Guidelines and English Language Proficiency Standards.
 Incoming students are tested for English proficiency when entering District 196 schools, as well as periodically throughout the school year to determine progress and eligibility for continued instruction.

 In EL settings, English learners are part of an English language learning experience where students engage in content study and English learning simultaneously.
 Students are grouped by proficiency level at the elementary through high school level and may or may not share the same native language.

 English Learner identification

-In Minnesota, an ELL is defined as a learner who:
+In Minnesota, an English learner (EL) is defined as a learner who meets the following requirements: